Package 'TDLM'

 distance

-a squared matrix representing the distance between locations.
-Only necessary for the distance-based measures.
+A square matrix representing the distances between locations.
+This is only necessary for distance-based measures.

 bin_size

-a numeric value indicating the size of bin used to discretize the distance distribution to compute CPC_d (2 "km" by default).
+A numeric value indicating the size of bins used to discretize the distance distribution when computing CPC_d (default is 2 kilometers).

 use_proba

-a boolean indicating if the proba matrix should be used instead of the simulated OD matrix to compute the measure(s).
-Only valid for the output from run_law_model() with argument write_proba = TRUE (see Note).
+A boolean indicating whether the proba matrix should be used instead of the simulated OD matrix to compute the measure(s).
+This is only valid for output from run_law_model() with the argument write_proba = TRUE (see Note).

 check_names

-a boolean indicating if the ID location are used as matrix rownames and colnames and if they should be checked (see Note).
+A boolean indicating whether the location IDs used as matrix rownames and colnames should be checked for consistency (see Note).

 Details